Addiction Therapy and Counseling – True Healing from the Inside Out

 By spending one-on-one time with each client, our renowned mental health practitioners can adjust treatment plans according to patient progress and duration of substance abuse.
 Individual therapy is essential for uncovering the root of addictive behaviors and providing a general emotional health assessment.
 Other matters of consideration include the potential diagnosis of co-occurring disorders, and other circumstances that may have contributed to alcohol or drug addiction, such as genetic predisposition or environmental factors related to use.

 Proven to be an effective tool in the treatment of drug and alcohol addictions, CBT utilizes positive thought patterns, attitudes, and beliefs about oneself to transform unhealthy behaviors.
 The foundation of this treatment method has been developed and perfected by some of the greatest minds in psychology, and its merits continue to shine in those we treat.
 Here’s why.

-(CBT) The foundation of this treatment method has been developed and perfected by some of the greatest minds in psychology.
-Proven to be an effective tool in treating drug and alcohol addictions.
-Cognitive Behavioral Therapy focuses on positive thought patterns, attitudes and beliefs about one’s self.
-Drug abuse tends to put the client in a negative mind space that breeds negative thoughts, intensifies feelings of guilt and shame, and encourages suicidal tendencies.
-Having a positive mindset about yourself and your recovery will help you through the hard times of your recovery.
+Drug abuse tends to put the client in a negative mindset that breeds negative thoughts, intensifies feelings of guilt and shame, and encourages suicidal tendencies.
+Having a positive mindset about yourself and your recovery will help through the hard times, when sobriety seems impossible.
 Cognitive Behavioral Therapy provides procedures for adopting healthy coping mechanisms to handling stressful situations like cravings, triggers, and depression.